OTBProject/OTBDocs/docs/tutorial-build-commands.md

 |`[[foreach{{prepend}}{{append}}]]`|For each argument provided, returns the first embedded string, the argument, and then the second embedded string.
 If a modifier is used, it is applied to each argument (but not to the embedded strings).
 Spaces are not added between arguments.<br><br>`[NthPortal] !command set !example Tags: [[foreach{{<}}{{>}}]].`<br>`[OTB] Set command '!example'.`<br><br>`[NthPortal] !example one two three`<br>`[OTB] Tags: <one><two><three>`|
 |`[[equal{{string 1}}{{string 2}}{{if same}}{{if different}}]]`|If the first two embedded strings are the same, then it returns the third embedded string.
 If not, it returns the fourth embedded string.<br><br>`[NthPortal] !command set !example Hello? [[equal{{[[user]]}}{{maddiiemaneater}}{{Ohai Maddiie!}}{{You're not Maddiie D:}}]].`<br>`[OTB] Set command '!example'.`<br><br>`[NthPortal] !example`<br>`[OTB] Hello?
 You're not Maddiie D:`<br><br>`[MaddiieManeater] !example`<br>`[OTB] Hello?
 Ohai Maddiie!`|

+## Other Notes

+Some of the terms listed above may sometimes produce an empty response.
+For example, if `[[args]]` is used without a default value, and the command is not run with any arguments, then `[[args]]` will be replaced by an empty string.
+If the entire command is one or more terms which together produce empty string, then the bot will not send any response.

 ## Advanced Examples

 Multi-stream link based on service: